Chen Man Hin: Political career

-Following the death of a Malaysian Chinese Association Assemblyman in Rahang, Negeri Sembilan, Chen Man Hin contested as an independent using the 'cherry blossom' symbol on 9 December 1965 and won.
-At the time, DAP was in the process of creation and was successfully registered on 18 March, after which he became its national Chairman.
+He won his first federal parliamentary seat in Seremban Timor, Negeri Sembilan in 1969 as a member of the DAP against Barisan Nasional (BN).

 He subsequently won the elections of 1978 and 1986.
 In 1986, DAP won 24 parliamentary seats and 56 state seats.

-In 1999, he lost in Rasah, Negeri Sembilan to Datuk Goh Siow Huat from Barisan Nasional.
-The then-Secretary-General of DAP Lim Kit Siang and Deputy Chairman Karpal Singh, otherwise known as The Tiger of Jelutong lost their seats as well, whereas their political allies the Malaysian Islamic Party (PAS) won a majority in the Terengganu State Legislative Assembly and formed the state government there, and the newly formed Parti Keadilan Nasional (KeADILan) made gains.
-Although DAP gained a seat, the party performed below expectations and the results were called "catastrophic" by Lim.
-Chen eventually resigned as Chairman of DAP after the 1999 general elections and was replaced by Lim Kit Siang.
+In the 1999 general elections, he lost in Rasah, Negeri Sembilan to Goh Siow Huat from Barisan Nasional.
+The party performed below expectations that year and the results were called "catastrophic" by Lim Kit Siang.
+Chen eventually resigned as Chairman of DAP and was replaced by Lim.